 Architects: Joop van Stigt and Jurriaan van Stigt

-Contractor: Amatigue Dara, realization in collaboration with students of the Technical School in Sévaré and Inhabitants of Balaguina
+Contractor: Technical School in Sévaré and Inhabitants of Balaguina, Amatigue Dara

 The village Balaguina lies on the Pinari plateau, about 40 kilometers south east of Mopti and 500 kilometers from Bamako, the capital.
 This area is situated in the Sahel zone, and characterized by the alternation of a dry and a rainy season.
 The rainy season lasts about five months between May and September.
 In this period, the area is green and flourishing and temperature reaches 40-45 C. The area turns into an arid landscape in the dry season.
 Although building activities continue year-round, the best period for construction work is after the rainy season.
 During the harvest period, which runs until October, the availability of workers is low as they work on the land.